nathanhains/nathanhains/README.md

 ### Hey!
 Welcome to my Github!

-## Full-Time Developer, Part-Time Student, No-Time Procrastinator!
+## Full-Time Engineer, No-Time Procrastinator!

--I'm a Flatiron 2021 Graduate for Software Engineering <br />
--I'm working towards my BA of Science at Farmingdale State College for Computer Programming<br />
--Currently employed with Model B as a Frontend Developer!
+-Currently employed with PowerSchool as a Software Engineer!

 ### Connect with me: